nZEDb/nZEDb/README.md

 Specific installation guides for common Operating Systems can be found on the nZEDb github wiki: https://github.com/nZEDb/nZEDb/wiki/Install-Guides

-The latest Ubuntu guide can be found in the dev branch: https://github.com/nZEDb/nZEDb/blob/dev/Ubuntu-14.04.2-Install.txt
+The latest Ubuntu guide is here: http://nzedb.readthedocs.io/

 ## Getting Started